debridmediamanager/zurg-testing/README.md

 ### zurg http+webdav (non-fuse) is in maintenance mode, I will only fix bugs at this point

 ### zurg fuse is coming soon and won't need rclone to mount and will allow you to delete torrents

+If you're interested on testing fuse and have some docker know-how, [check the instructions here](https://gist.github.com/yowmamasita/6361ddf4c07a299062a7bbada8f0e0f3)